More games at WuGames.ioSponsoredDiscover free browser games — play instantly, no download, no sign-up.Play

 About Audio Splitter

-This free online audio splitter tool allows you to split any audio file into multiple parts.
-Whether you need to divide a long recording into chapters, create samples from a song, or split a podcast into segments, this tool makes it easy.
-Split by number of parts, duration, or file size.
-Everything processes in your browser using the Web Audio API - your files stay private and secure.
+This free online audio splitter lets you split any audio file into multiple parts.
+Whether you need to divide a long recording into chapters, cut an album rip into individual tracks, split a podcast at chapter marks, or extract interview segments, this tool makes it easy.
+Split by number of parts, fixed duration, target file size, or your own custom timestamps for non-uniform, sample-accurate cuts.
+Use it for mastering deliverables, DAW import within track limits, or to fit podcast platform upload caps.
+Everything processes 100% in your browser using the Web Audio API - no upload, files never leave your device, and output is lossless WAV with gapless, sample-exact boundaries.

 What audio formats are supported?